gallenc/opennms-paxexam/misc-examples/karaf-camel/karaf-camel-example/README.md

 The [karaf-maven-plugin](https://svn.apache.org/repos/asf/karaf/site/production/manual/latest/karaf-maven-plugin.html) is used to download all of the bundles used in each feature in order to have them available in the local .m2/repository.
 The plugin is also used to package Kar files.

-Unfortunately the karaf-mavel-plugin cannot read the standard camel features file because it cannot deal with version ranges in repository definitions.
+Unfortunately the karaf-mavel-plugin cannot read the published camel features file because it cannot deal with version ranges in repository definitions.

 ```
 apache-camel-3.21.0-features.xml